Nash Mill Vineyard

 An increasing number of excellent single vineyard wines have been produced by wineries including Waits-Mast, Smith Story, and Husch over the past decade.
 We are excited to carry on the work at Nash Mill Vineyard and maintain continuity of diligent farming while transitioning the site to organic methods.

-Grapes from the 2017 harvest will be sold to a handful of solid Pinot Noir producers including Waits-Mast, Smith Story, Husch, and Drew Family Cellars- each of whom have produced delicious wine from Nash Mill Vineyard.
+We sell grapes to a handful of solid Pinot Noir producers including Waits-Mast, Smith Story, Drew Family Cellars, and Husch each of whom have produced delicious wine from Nash Mill Vineyard.

-A small portion of the fruit this year will be dedicated to our first small-lot Estate Grown Pinot production, which will be available in early 2019.
-The wine will be an indigenous fermentation, aged in neutral French oak.
-The goal is to release less than 100 cases of distinctive, balanced, bright yet earthy, terroir-driven, small-lot wine from 100% Estate Grown grapes.
+A portion of the fruit this year will be dedicated to our first small-lot Estate Grown Pinot production, which will be available in 2020.
+The wine will be an indigenous fermentation, aged in a mix of new and neutral French oak.
+The goal is to release a distinctive, balanced, bright yet earthy, terroir-driven, small-lot wine from 100% Estate Grown grapes.